Skip to main content

 Ashim D'Silva / Unsplash

-Can you fly with liquor?
+Can you fly with beer or wine?
 Now, you know the long and short of it.
 Next time you hop on a plane to take a trip or are coming home from a vacation, you’ll know exactly how to make sure that the wonderful bottle of wine you tried at that scenic vineyard or those couldn’t-leave-without lagers from that hip brewery will make it to their final destination safe and sound.

 Mark Stock